This post may contain affiliate links that we may earn a small commission on at no additional cost to you. Read our full disclosure.

 Payment history accounts for 35% of your FICO credit score and a lender can report a late payment to credit bureaus 30 days after the due date.
 According to Experian, “a late payment will lead to a more severe point drop if you currently have an excellent credit score rather than a poor or fair score.”
 Like other delinquent accounts, a late payment can stay on your credit reports for up to 7 years, but the negative impact of it decreases over time.
 For credit cards, we recommend setting up automatic payments for the minimum balance and a recurring calendar reminder so you can pay off as much of your balance as possible.

+Many people have heard of these credit myths and will be surprised when they find out the truth.
 Hopefully after reading this you have a better understanding of your credit and you feel more empowered to improve your credit score.
 Whether your financial goals are buying a car or a house, having a high credit score will help you achieve them and will help you save money in the process.

 Financial freedom begins with good habits.Rebecca & Tiago, theloadedpig.com